How To Observe Saturn with a Telescope

 The best time to view Saturn is when it is high in the sky.
 At this time you are looking through the least amount of Earth’s atmosphere.
 Air pollution, dust, smoke, and moisture in the atmosphere scatter the light coming from Saturn.
 When we are describing the degree to which this scattering is happening we speak of the transparency of the atmosphere.

-In addition, the atmosphere is always turbulent, which causes Saturn to drift in and out of focus.
+In addition, the Earth’s atmosphere is always turbulent, which causes Saturn to drift in and out of focus.
 Think in terms of looking through a glass teapot of boiling water and trying to read a book that is located on the other side.
-We describe the degree to which turbulence is impacting our image of Saturn as the “seeing” conditions.
-Good seeing means the air is less turbulent.
-Bad seeing means it is very turbulent causing Saturn to drift in and out of focus.
+We describe the degree to which turbulence is impacting our image of Saturn as “seeing” conditions.
+Good sight means the air is less turbulent.
+Bad seeing means it is very turbulent, causing Saturn to drift in and out of focus.

 Seeing and transparency conditions can vary greatly from day to day and hour to hour.
 So, if the view was great last week and poor tonight, the issue may be the atmosphere, not your telescope.

 Local seeing can also be a factor.
 If you are viewing across a road, houses or commercial buildings, these release heat as they cool in the evening.
-This causes heat shimmers which will impact your view.
-As the evening goes on and these structures cool, the heat shimmers diminish.
-As a result, you may get better views in the evening or into the early morning.
+This causes heat shimmers, which will impact your view.
+As the evening goes on and these structures cool, the shimmering heat diminishes.
+As a result, you may get better views in the evening or early morning.

 What to Look for When Observing Saturn With Telescope